-There will be years I’m able to go to more shows, and I’ll find a new appreciation for the years of struggle.
+There will be years when I’m able to go to more shows, and I’ll find a new appreciation for the years of struggle.
 I’m constantly striving to appreciate the reality of my here and now – the little moments in between to savor.
-I’m constantly weighing the benefits and rewards of everything I do as a mom now, I’m always judging the decisions I make in a new way, and it’s not always healthy.
-What I want to remember that even though this was a hard trip for me in a lot of ways, there were moments that I wouldn’t trade for anything.
+I’m constantly weighing the benefits and rewards of everything I do as a mom.
+I often judge the decisions I make in a new way, and it’s not always healthy.
+What I want to remember is that even though this was a hard trip for me in a lot of ways, there were moments that I wouldn’t trade for anything.
 I want to remember that I showed up.
-That I fought for this dream.
-That I still have fight left in me.
-That I’m still here.
+I fought for this dream.
+I still have fight left in me.
+I’m still here.

 That’s what counts.
 I’m still showing up.
 Even when it’s hard.